jakthom/hercules/README.md

 **Generate enriched, labeled** metrics properly from the source; don't relabel using your favorite metrics database.

-**Embrace** the pantheon of metrics harvesting with Prometheus-compatible scrape targets that easily tame [TPC-H benchmarks](https://www.tpc.org/information/benchmarks5.asp).
+**Embrace** the pantheon of metrics harvesting using Prometheus-compatible scrape targets that easily tame [TPC-H benchmarks](https://www.tpc.org/information/benchmarks5.asp).

 # Getting Started